cosmicrafts/cosmicrafts.com/src/assets/markdown/en/core-features.md

   - Aligns stakeholder rewards with the franchise's success by ensuring a sustainable token economy.
   - Deflationary mechanics drive scarcity, increasing token value as demand grows.

-### Use Case

-A player uses Spiral tokens to purchase an exclusive in-game skin with lower fees than fiat options.
-As a stakeholder, they also participate in a DAO vote to decide the next expansion of the Cosmicrafts universe.

 ## 8. Logging System